-Students will be informally assessed based on their participation within their presentation teams and during class presentations and discussions.
+Students will be informally assessed based on their participation within their fishing club teams and during class presentations and discussions.
 Teachers could collect the discussion notes students took during the video to check for completion.

-Students can be formally assessed on meeting the formal learning objectives on how thoroughly students completed their Presenting a Bass Fishing Club Worksheet.
+Students can be formally assessed on meeting the formal learning objectives on how thoroughly students completed their Pros & Cons of Forming a Bass Fishing Club worksheets.